iuliiakr/youtube-utils/README.md

 - [YouTube Playlist Duration Calculator](#get-total-duration-of-audio-in-an-input-directory-uses-ffprobe)

+## YouTube Playlist Duration Calculator

-Calculates the total duration of all videos in a playlist and presents it in a clean HH:MM:SS format.
+Calculates the total duration of all videos from a link to YouTube playlist or a channel.
-Robust Parsing: Uses yt-dlp as its backend, which is actively maintained and quickly adapts to YouTube's site changes.
+Outputs duration in HH:MM:SS format and number of files.
+Uses yt-dlp.